What Is A 15-Year Fixed-Rate Mortgage?

 For many borrowers, a 15-year fixed-rate mortgage may be a better home loan option than a traditional 30-year mortgage.

 But what is a 15-year fixed mortgage, how does it work and how can you know if it’s the right fit for your financial situation?
-Let’s explore together.
+Let’s explore all of this together.

 A 15-year mortgage is defined by its term length and is one of several kinds of fixed-rate mortgages that you can apply for.
-These loans have an interest rate that’s fixed at the time of closing, meaning the interest rate will stay the same for the life of the loan.
-You’ll have a set monthly mortgage payment, making it easier for you to establish a firm budget.
-These home loans can be used to purchase a home or refinance a mortgage.
+These loans can be used to purchase a home or refinance a mortgage.
+Federal Housing Administration (FHA), Department of Veterans Affairs (VA), U.S. Department of Agriculture (USDA) and conventional loans all offer 15-year mortgage terms to qualifying borrowers.

 See What You Qualify For